Eschatologue/CM_wiki/docs/spells/9th-level.md

 The blade can harmlessly pass through any barrier, including a  wall of force.

 ### Foresight
-*9th-level divination*
+*9th-level Divination*

 **Casting Time:** 1 minute
 **Range:** Touch
 **Components:** V, S, M (a hummingbird feather)
 **Duration:** 8 hours

 You touch a willing creature and bestow a limited ability to see into the immediate future.
-For the duration, the target can't be surprised and has advantage on attack rolls, ability checks, and Saving Throws.
-Additionally, other creatures have disadvantage on attack rolls against the target for the duration.
+For the duration, the target can't be surprised and has :d20-adv: **Advantage** on attack rolls, ability checks, and Saving Throws.
+Additionally, other creatures have :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** against the target for the duration.

 This spell immediately ends if you cast it again before its duration ends.

 ### Gate
-*9th-level conjuration*
+*9th-level Conjuration*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 60 feet